Food to go evolution: learnings from Sydney and Melbourne

 - 4 min read

-We've recently spent time looking at the evolution of food-to-go across key channels in Australia, focusing this time on Sydney and Melbourne.
-Perhaps our key overall take out for European food-to-go markets was the inspiration we took around opportunities for Asian cuisines and concepts to play a bigger role in food-to-go across Europe, but we took a huge amount from our meetings and visits.
+While there were learnings across a broad selection of areas including food-to-go in conveneince, healthier eating concepts and differentiated QSRs, perhaps our key overall take out for European food-to-go markets was the inspiration we took around opportunities for Asian cuisines and concepts to play a bigger role in food-to-go across Europe.

 Here are our topline findings: